EVENTS AT SEA

 Princess Cruises

-A cruise passenger called a San Francisco television station to report that the Coral Princess struck a whale near Golden Gate Bridge while leaving San Francisco harbour enroute to Vancouver.
+A cruise passenger called a San Francisco television station to report that the Coral Princess struck a whale near Golden Gate Bridge while leaving San Francisco harbour en route to Vancouver.
 The incident was reported by KNTV, Channel 11.

 Whale collision